Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Results

-Fitting the model to \textit{L. dispar} data showed that the averaged yearly site occupancy estimate was 12.85\% (95 \% Credible Interval: 2.72\% - 34.54\%), against a naive average yearly occupancy of 8.54\%(average of 4.54 cells with detection per year).
+Fitting the model to \textit{L. dispar} data showed that the averaged yearly site occupancy estimate was 12.85\% (95 \% Credible Interval: $[2.72\% - 34.54\%]$), against a naive average yearly occupancy of 8.54\%(average of 4.54 cells with detection per year).
 There were detections in a total of 70 cells across all the 24 years.
 We observed an uncertain occupancy trend of the large copper before 2010.
 There was a fluctuating occupancy trend during the subsequent years, although maximum occupancy has decreased in recent years.
-The naive yearly occupancy trend fluctuated greatly and was below the estimated yearly occupancy in most of years (Fig. \ref{fig:l-dispar-results}A).
-The average detection probability per monthly survey was 18.5\% (95\% Credible Interval: 8.67\% - 34.6\%).
-Occupancy decreased with elevation, and increased with latitude, longitude, and marsh cover (despite the decline at high marsh cover levels) (Table C.2).
+The naive yearly occupancy trend fluctuated greatly and was below the estimated yearly occupancy in most of the years (Fig. \ref{fig:l-dispar-results}A).
+The average detection probability per monthly survey was 18.5\% (95\% Credible Interval: $[8.67\% - 34.6\%]$).
+Occupancy decreased with elevation, and increased with latitude, longitude, and marsh cover (Table C.2) despite the decline at high marsh cover levels.
 Detection probability increased with the number of observers, and decreased with latitude and non-water land cover (Table C.2).
 Detection peaked during aural summer months (Fig. \ref{fig:l-dispar-results}A).

-Regarding PPO, the results showed that the estimates of coefficients of latitude, longitude marsh cover, and urban effect, as well as spatial variance $\hat{\sigma^2}$, temporal variance $\hat{\sigma^2_T}$ and autocorrelation $\hat{\rho}$ had high PPO (close or above 30\%) (Table C.2).
+Regarding PPO, the results showed that the estimates of coefficients of latitude, longitude, marsh cover, and urban effect, as well as spatial variance $\hat{\sigma^2}$, temporal variance $\hat{\sigma^2_T}$ and correlation $\hat{\rho}$ had high PPO, close or above 30\% (Table C.2).
 The longitude and urban-cover coefficient, as well as the spatial and temporal variance parameters, did not converge across chains (Table C.2).
-As for the common blue, the estimate of $\hat{\phi}$ was large $\hat{\phi}=31.63~[4.41 - 57.93]$, resulting in a short autocorrelation range (Fig. \ref{fig:l-dispar-results}A).
+As for the common blue, the estimate of $\hat{\phi}$ was large $\hat{\phi}=31.63~[4.41 - 57.93]$, depicting a short spatial autocorrelation range (Fig. \ref{fig:l-dispar-results}A).